Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Re-add_Storage_Node_to_Ceph.md

    chmod u+x /srv/cray/scripts/common/join_ceph_cluster.sh
    ```

-1. In a separate window log into one of the following ncn-s00(1/2/3) and execute the following:
+1. In a separate window, log into one of the following ncn-s00(1/2/3) and execute the following:

    ```bash
    watch ceph -s